Channel-Based Pricing for Retailers: Setting Prices on Different Channels

 Or, slightly adjusted, you can give out a coupon code for a certain channel of yours (in most cases this is your online shop) if people sign up for your newsletter.

 You can also sell through catalogs and phone calls, and even apply channel-based pricing strategies there.
-However, you may need to do some research prior to opening up these channels because they may not work for all types of businesses.
+However, you may need to do some research before opening up these channels because they may not work for all types of businesses.

 Types of Channel-based Pricing Approaches